Skip to main content

 26

-Maraothang to Sephu to Punakha
+Maraothang – Sephu – Punakha

 As we make our way down the valley, the views of terraced fields and the snow-capped peaks of the Himalayas behind us offer a stunning backdrop.
 Upon arrival in Punakha, we are greeted by the Punakha Dzong, a spectacular fortress situated at the confluence of the Pho and Mo Chhu rivers.
 The town’s lush greenery and the serene atmosphere make it an ideal place to reflect on the journey we’ve just completed.
-The day ends with a sense of accomplishment and relaxation as we settle into our hotel, ready to explore this enchanting valley or simply unwind after our incredible trek.
+The day ends with a sense of accomplishment and relaxation as we settle into our hotel, ready to explore this enchanting valley or simply unwind after our incredible Bhutan Snowman trek.

-Maraothang to Sephu to Punakha
+Maraothang – Sephu – Punakha

 As we make our way down the valley, the views of terraced fields and the snow-capped peaks of the Himalayas behind us offer a stunning backdrop.
 Upon arrival in Punakha, we are greeted by the Punakha Dzong, a spectacular fortress situated at the confluence of the Pho and Mo Chhu rivers.
 The town’s lush greenery and the serene atmosphere make it an ideal place to reflect on the journey we’ve just completed.
-The day ends with a sense of accomplishment and relaxation as we settle into our hotel, ready to explore this enchanting valley or simply unwind after our incredible trek.
+The day ends with a sense of accomplishment and relaxation as we settle into our hotel, ready to explore this enchanting valley or simply unwind after our incredible Bhutan Snowman trek.

 Accommodation